Click this link for the other days in the 31 DAYS OF CARE TAKING: ONE DAY AT A TIME.

 If you can remember that ER’s are designed for life and death emergencies, broken bones, stitches, problems that require hospital admissions, not the kinds of things people see their doctors for routinely such as sore throats, etc., it will help you know when to use the ER and when to go somewhere else!
 Those kinds of things are best done at doctor’s offices or urgent care offices.
 With the elderly or those with other health issues, you often have potential life-threatening issues to deal with if you let things go until the next day.
 Your doctor can let you know which things are serious for your patient.

 You can call your doctor on call (sometimes, it will be your doctor) to clarify which category you fall into at the time.
 It won’t take long to know.
-You will save yourself many hours in the ER if you understand what the purpose of all these places is.
+You will save yourself many hours in the ER if you understand what the purpose of each treatment area is.

 What if I fall apart or don’t know how to handle the emergency?

 - Make sure your loved one is safe.
-If breathing is difficult, add a pillow or two.
+If breathing is difficult, add a pillow or two to elevate his head.
 If he is passing out, put him flat on the bed or floor.

 - If he is unconscious, be sure he is in a safe place on the floor or on a bed (don’t lift him to get him onto the bed.)
 If needed cover him to keep him warm.
 Be sure he is safe from falling.
 There is a difference between being unconscious and still and unconscious and flailing around of course.
 The second makes it much wiser to have him on the floor.